-In life, we all have the tendency to believe that we are unworthy on some deep, undefinable level.
+In life, we all tend to believe that we are unworthy on some deep, undefinable level.

 Our core wounds are our deepest seated pains in life.
 They are our oldest and most miserable friends.
 For most of us, these core wounds within us are ruled by the following two mistaken beliefs: